icholy/blog/content/post/typescript-json.md

 }
 ```

-The client code will look like this:
+We don't need to call `user.encode()` explicitly anymore!

 ``` ts
 let data = JSON.stringify(new User("Steve", 39));
 let user = User.fromJSON(JSON.parse(data));
 ```

-This is ok, but we can do better. `JSON.parse` accepts a second parameter called
+This is good, but we can do better. `JSON.parse` accepts a second parameter called
 `reviver` which is a function that gets called with every key/value pair in the object
-being parsed.
+as it's being parsed.
 The root object is passed to `reviver` with an empty string as the key.
 Let's add a `reviver` function to our `User` class.

 ``` ts